Existential Notation3 Logic: Motivation

 \tripl{\ensuremath{\textit{tr}}\xspace} \ntt[1]{\texttt{#1}\xspace} This last example shows, that \nthree supports rules concluding the \emph{existence} of certain terms which makes it easy to express them as \emph{existential rules}.
 An existential rule is a first-order sentence of the form

 where $\vec x, \vec y, \vec z$ are mutually disjoint lists of variables, $\varphi$ and $\psi$ are conjunctions of atoms using only variables from the given lists, and $\varphi$ is referred to as the \emph{body} of the rule while $\psi$ is called the \emph{head}.
 Using the basic syntactic shape of \eqref{eq:exru-shape} we go through all the example \nthree formulae \eqref{eq:fact-n3}--\eqref{eq:exq-n3} again and represent them as existential rules.
 To allow for the full flexibility of \nthree and RDF triples, we translate each RDF triple, just like the one in \eqref{eq:fact-n3} into a first-order atom $\tripl(\texttt{:lucy}, \texttt{:knows}, \texttt{:tom})$.
 Here, \tripl\xspace is a ternary predicate holding subject, predicate, and object of a given RDF triple.
 This standard translation makes triple predicates (e.g., $\ntt{:knows}$) accessible as terms.
 First-order atoms are also known as \emph{facts}, finite sets of facts are called \emph{databases}, and (possibly infinite) sets of facts are called \emph{instances}.
-Existential rules are evaluated over instances (cf.\xspace Sect.~\ref{exru}).
+Existential rules are evaluated over instances (cf.\xspace \Cref{exru}).

 Compared to other rule languages, the distinguishing feature of existential rules is the use of existentially quantified variables in the head of rules (cf.\xspace $\vec z$ in~\eqref{eq:exru-shape}).
-The \nthree formula in~\eqref{eq:blank-n3} uses an existentially quantified variable as well and can, thus, be encoded by the existential rule
+The \nthree formula in~\eqref{eq:blank-n3} contains an existentially quantified variable and can, thus, be encoded as Rule~\eqref{eq:blank-rl} has an empty body, which means the head is unconditionally true.
+Rule \eqref{eq:blank-rl} is satisfied on instances containing any fact $\tripl(\ntt{:lucy},\ntt{:knows},\_)$ (e.g., $\tripl(\ntt{:lucy},\ntt{:knows},\ntt{:tim})$ so that variable $x$ can be bound to $\ntt{:tim}$).